gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 - PASSWORD: 'rootpassword', rootpassword value in mysql.values

 ![Settings.py](/images/settings.png)

+After setting these values run these commands on terminal inside container to migrate to mysql database:

+` python manage.py makemigrations`
+` python manage.py migrate `

 ***We will discuss ingress.yaml in the next step as we need to enable ingress controller before our deployments***